marcelocra/chrome-extension-cljs/references/0.0.3-cljs-no-tools-implementation/README.md

-# Chrome Extras

-Some missing features that I believe Chrome should have.

-## Versions

-This is the first version of the extension.
-Others, more recent, can be found in the `references` folder.

-## An example Chrome extension built using ClojureScript

-> NOTE: If you are planning to run this code, you'll need a copy of the
-> `chrome_extensions.js` extern that you can find in Google Closure repo.
-Take a
-> look [here](https://stackoverflow.com/q/17757898/1814970) for some details.
+If you are planning to run this code, you'll need a copy of the `chrome_extensions.js` extern that you can find in Google Closure repo.
+Take a look [here](https://stackoverflow.com/q/17757898/1814970) for some details.

+# An example Chrome extension built using ClojureScript

 This is an attempt to create a Chrome extension using ClojureScript.
 I started using `lein` and `cljsbuild` but had lots of problems, most likely due to me